elastic/rally/docs/configuration.rst

 This section contains global information for the current benchmark environment.
 This information should be identical on all machines where Rally is installed.

 * ``env.name`` (default: "local"): The name of this benchmark environment.
 It is used as meta-data in metrics documents if an Elasticsearch metrics store is configured.
 Only alphanumeric characters are allowed.
-* ``probing.url`` (default: "https://github.com"): This URL is used by Rally to check for a working Internet connection.
-It's useful to change this to an internal server if all data are hosted inside the corporate network and connections to the outside world are prohibited.
 * ``available.cores`` (default: number of logical CPU cores): Determines the number of available CPU cores.
 Rally aims to create one asyncio event loop per core and will distribute clients evenly across event loops.
 * ``async.debug`` (default: false): Enables debug mode on Rally's internal `asyncio event loop <https://docs.python.org/3/library/asyncio-eventloop.html#enabling-debug-mode>`_.
 This setting is mainly intended for troubleshooting.
 * ``passenv`` (default: "PATH"): A comma-separated list of environment variable names that should be passed to the Elasticsearch process.